 - Teaching effective problem solving: We are currently investigating the extent to which students can be taught effective problem solving heuristics.
 We are developing video–tutorials that help students learn effective problem solving strategies using concrete examples in an interactive environment.
 The tutorials are designed to provide scaffolding support and help students view the problem solving process as an opportunity for knowledge and skill acquisition rather than a "plug and chug" chore.
 Preliminary evaluations are encouraging.

-American Associate for the Advancement of Science (AAAS) Fellow, 2018.
+- Fellow of the American Association for the Advancement of Science (AAAS), 2017

 - Carnegie Science Center University Post-Secondary Educator Award, 2017